drug007/libasync/README.md

 - **One EventLoop per thread** - There is a hard limit of one event loop per thread
 - **Manual error management** - The entire library is `nothrow` and error management must be built on top of it.
-- **No embedded HTTP or TLS handlers** - The support fort HTTP, TLS (and other protocols) is only available through vibe.d with Tasks as of yet.
+- **No embedded HTTP or TLS handlers** - The support for HTTP, TLS (and other protocols) is only available through vibe.d with Tasks as of yet.

 Installation Instructions
 -------------------------